 Pre-purchase inspections consist of an extensive condition survey in which all ship components are assessed on defects, condition, safety, overdue and future maintenance.
 The norms and standards governing condition surveys are laid down in the Hiswa purchasing and selling guidelines, Surveyors & Loss Adjustment department.
 Inspections additionally include a sea trial, assessing the engine and on-board instruments.
 If engine defects are suspected, an oil analysis can be carried out or an engine compression test can be advised.
 A condition survey takes approximately three to four hours, i.e. half a day, to complete.

-All pre-purchase and pre-sale inspections are concluded with a personal discussion immediately after the inspection and a standard report in accordance with Hiswa Qualified Yacht Surveyor Spec.
+All pre-purchase and pre-sale inspections are concluded with a personal discussion immediately after the inspection and a standard report.
 The report will be sent by e-mail.

 The extensive report of the inspection of your boat contains: